Density matrix of chaotic quantum systems

-For $N=11$, $\Sigma(\omega)$ displays a peak before the exponential decay (see Fig.~\ref{fig4}(a)), which should be attributed to the small value that $N$ takes.
-This peak vanishes as we choose $N=12$.
-We also see that the value of $\Sigma$ decreases with increasing $N$.
-This is due to the factor $D^{-3}$ in the expression of $\Sigma$, which decays exponentially as $N$ increases.
-We denote the value of $\Sigma$ at the plateau as $S_d$ and display it as a function of $N$ in Fig.~\ref{fig4}(b).
-As we expect, $S_d$ does decay exponentially.

-In general, the dynamical characteristic function should be dependent on the initial state $\ket{s}$.
-Fig.~\ref{fig4}(c) shows $\Sigma(\omega)$ for two different initial states $\ket{s_1}$ and $\ket{s_2}$, which are depicted in Fig.~\ref{fig4}(d).
-As we see, their dynamical characteristic functions differ from each other, but the difference is not significant, indicating that the real-time dynamics starting from $\ket{s_1}$ and $\ket{s_2}$ has similar properties.
+The dynamical characteristic function depends on the initial state.
+Fig.~\ref{fig4}(b) shows $\Sigma(\omega)$ for two different states $\ket{s_1}$ and $\ket{s_2}$, while the spin configurations of $s_1$ and $s_2$ are shown in Fig.~\ref{fig4}(c). $\Sigma(\omega)$ of $s_1$ and $s_2$ differ from each other, but the difference is not significant.
+They both show a plateau at small $\omega$ and an exponential decay at large $\omega$.

-In this section, we focus on the dependence of $\Sigma$ or $f$ on $\omega$, but neglect their dependence on $\bar{E}$.
-The former is more important, since the time-dependent observable $O(t)$ is a Fourier transformation with respect to the variable $\omega$ (see Eq.~(\ref{de2q})).
-The real-time dynamics is then sensitive to the dependence of $f$ on $\omega$.